protesilaos/my-website/_commentary/2025-04-21-doing-it-alone-versus-others.md

 finding the pretext to continue playing it each time.
 Who knows?
 Hypotheses aside, there may be latent hubris in my lifestyle: the hubris of me seeking challenges that will ultimately undo me.
-Greek myths must have been inspired to such real stories.
+Greek myths must have been inspired by such real stories.
 But I try to keep things in perspective and recognise my limits.

 Back to your question, I cannot answer the counterfactual.
 I cannot